GitOps with control planes

 control plane.
 You must configure Argo CD to respect the cluster's RBAC rules so

 that Argo CD can sync.
-Add resource.respectRBAC: normal
+Add resource.respectRBAC: normal to the data section as

 below.